Wisconsin Conservation Endowment

 Whether you are considering creating an endowment fund or are interested in contributing to one that already exists, we are proud to share our list of existing endowment funds.

-We understand that, in considering an endowment fund, you will have many questions.
 We’ve put together some of our most frequently asked questions and answers into an easy, downloadable document.
-If you have further questions, please contact Camille Zanoni (below).
+If you have further questions, please contact our director of philanthropy, Camille Zanoni (contact information below).

 Profiles in Conservation

 Ron Semmann helped create the Natural Resources Foundation of Wisconsin while working at the Department of Natural Resources in 1986 and has served on the Board ever since.
 Ron is now ready to enjoy a much-deserved retirement and offers this message to all NRF members, partners, staff, and board.Read More read more

 It is vitally and increasingly important to consider diversity, equity, and inclusion (DEI) in our changing world.
 According to data from the 2010 U.S. Census, more than 25 percent of children in Wisconsin are people of color.
 That means the future of conservation depends upon making conservation relevant and meaningful to all Wisconsinites.Read More read more